dishas123/ROTCheck/README.md

 ## Steps to run this project :
 1. Clone the repo by opening a new terminal window and using this command : git clone https://github.com/dishas123/ROTCheck.git
+2. Change the path of the dataset to the dataset path on your system.
-2. Then navigate to the cloned project directory and type the following commands : pip install tensorflow numpy pillow flask python carrot_classifier.py
+3. Then navigate to the cloned project directory and type the following commands : pip install tensorflow numpy pillow flask python carrot_classifier.py
-3. Now, you can view the application on your browser.
+4. Now, you can view the application on your browser.

 ## Features